Melbourne readies to exit world's longest COVID-19 lockdown | Health

 After largely stamping out infections in 2020, Australia has ditched its COVID-zero approach and is aiming to live with virus amid higher vaccinations after being rocked by a third wave of infections in the country's southeast since mid-June.
 Despite the Delta wave, Australia has recorded only about 152,000 cases and 1,590 deaths, far lower than many comparable countries.

 Cases in New South Wales, home to Sydney, rose for the third straight day on Thursday to 372 from 283 a day earlier.
-Virus-free Queensland state is on alert after reporting its first new local case in two weeks - an unvaccinated Uber driver who spent 10 days in the community while potentially infectious.
+Virus-free Queensland state is on alert after reporting its first new local case in two weeks - an unvaccinated rideshare driver who spent 10 days in the community while potentially infectious.
+Authorities said they would check with Uber if the driver had worked while he was infectious.

+A spokesperson for Uber said "the driver-partner has not driven with the Uber platform since Sept.
+19."
+Sydney and Canberra, the national capital, exited lockdowns last week after speeding through their vaccination targets.
+Other states are COVID-free or have very few cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)